Why Am I So Insecure? 20 Ways to Feel Secure From Within

 3. Failure fears

-Habits of insecure people include attempting to achieve at a level that can be impossible to reach, leading to ultimate letdown but viewed as a failure.
-In this family as a child, the kid was always instructed to work harder and do better.
+Insecure people’s habits include attempting to achieve at a level that can be impossible to reach, leading to ultimate letdown but being viewed as a failure.
+As a child, the kid in this family might always have been instructed to work harder and do better.

 It isn’t acceptable to not accomplish goals.
 The fear of failure becomes detrimental to health and well-being because failure is human and will occur like relationships that simply don’t work due to anyone’s blame.